CodeByAyush18/Dimag-ka-Khel-Chess-/README.md

 Game Ending

-Game ends when:
+The game ends when:

-A king is threatened with no continuation (checkmate handling)
+A king is threatened with no valid continuation (checkmate handling)

 All opponent pieces are eliminated

 Time runs out

-Once the game ends, the board is disabled
+Once the game ends, the board is disabled and no further moves are allowed.

 User Interface